Working papers:

 Selected Works in Progress:

-Leveraging Technology to Reduce the Harms of Air Pollution in Bangladesh, with Doreen Boyd, Ro’ee Levy, and Sumil Thakrar
+Leveraging Technology to Reduce the Harms of Air Pollution in Bangladesh (Registered Report), with Doreen Boyd, Ro’ee Levy, and Sumil Thakrar

 Causes and Consequences of Internet Shutdowns, with Aarushi Kalra and Ro'ee Levy